 FARP reviews the fund performance at each of its meetings and the fund manager attends FARP at least once a year to discuss fund performance.
-Cazenove fund managers attended FARP in October 2022 to outline the transition of the Engineering Council's funds into the Charity RMAF (Responsible Multi-Asset Fund) portfolio and to report on its performance, positioning and outlook for the remainder of 2022 and beyond.
+Cazenove fund managers attended FARP in October 2023 to report on its performance, positioning and outlook for the remainder of 2023 and beyond.